 In terms of altitude the general rule is that the terrain falls in steps from the high Tibetan plateau in the south west to the flat North Coastal plain in the north east.

-Three great rivers run vaguely east to divide the nation into three east-west zones, the Huang He (Yellow River); Chang Jiang (Yangzi River) and Yu Jiang (Pearl River).
+Three great rivers run vaguely west to east to divide the nation into three east-west zones, the Huang He (Yellow River); Chang Jiang (Yangzi River) and Yu Jiang (Pearl River).
 Northern China is dominated by flat plains and coastlines while Southern China is mountainous with a rocky coastline.
-The usual dividing line between Northern and Southern China is on the Huai River which runs through Henan and Anhui.
+The usual line taken to divide Northern from Southern China is the course of the Huai River which runs through Henan and Anhui.
 The lack of rain in Western China is one of the most important features of China's climate (see separate climate section).

 Hover the mouse over an area in the map, an information box will pop-up with details of the regions of China.